haddocking/haddocking.github.io/education/molmod/simulation.md

 secondary structures.

 <a class="prompt prompt-info">
   Calculate the number of internal and protein-solvent hydrogen bonds over the trajectory.
+Note that for determining hydrogen bonds to the solvent the reduced trajectory cannot be used.
 </a>
 <a class="prompt prompt-cmd">
   gmx hbond -f p53_helix_CAH_reduced.xtc -s p53_helix_CAH.tpr -num md_hbond_internal.xvg
-  gmx hbond -f p53_helix_CAH_reduced.xtc -s p53_helix_CAH.tpr -num md_hbond_solvent.xvg
+  gmx hbond -f p53_helix_CAH.xtc -s p53_helix_CAH.tpr -num md_hbond_solvent.xvg
 </a>
 <a class="prompt prompt-question">
   How does the number of internal hydrogen bonds correlate with the radius of gyration?